varocketry/guitar-mastery-hub/public/lessons/lesson_040_minor_key_signatures.md

 Master this, and no sheet music is intimidating.

-**See you in Lesson 41 - where we explore relative vs. parallel minor relationships!** 🎸
+**See you in Lesson 41 - where we explore relative vs. parallel minor relationships!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**